-The NAC Blueprint was drafted over a series of meetings between 2009 and 2010 by a group of assessment experts and ratified by the NAC Steering Committee in 2010.
-From 2011 to 2018, the NAC Steering Committee's successor group, the NEC, maintained the original blueprint except for the testing of therapeutic knowledge.
-In 2014, the NAC Therapeutics Examination (a written exam) was removed from the Blueprint, and the testing of this knowledge was incorporated into the testing of clinical management skills to create a revised Management & Therapeutics competency.
-In 2015, the NEC struck a subcommittee to consider and recommend updates to the NAC exam, and in 2019 those changes, which include the removal of Language Fluency and Organization as measured competencies, the use of key featured checklist items, and the introduction of a more streamlined scoring process, took effect.
-See Table 1 for the updated Blueprint and test specifications.
+The NAC blueprint was drafted over a series of meetings between 2009 and 2010 by a group of assessment experts and ratified by the NAC Steering Committee in 2010.
+From 2011 to 2018, the NAC Steering Committee's successor group, the NAC Examination Committee (NEC), maintained the original blueprint except for the testing of therapeutic knowledge.
+In 2014, the NAC Therapeutics Examination (a written exam) was removed from the blueprint, and the testing of this knowledge was incorporated into the testing of clinical management skills to create a revised Management and Therapeutics competency.
+In 2015, the NEC struck a subcommittee to consider and recommend updates to the NAC Examination, and in 2019 those changes, which include the removal of Language Fluency and Organization as measured competencies, the use of key-featured checklist items, and the introduction of a more streamlined scoring process, took effect.
+See Table 1 for the updated blueprint and test specifications.

-Test specifications were developed for the NAC exam and approved by the NEC to meet the Blueprint and ensure that similar content is measured on each of the test forms.
-Adhering to a Blueprint and test specifications ensures that candidates are measured on similar content across different test forms of the exam.
+Test specifications were developed for the NAC Examination and approved by the NEC to meet the blueprint and ensure that similar content is measured on each of the test forms.
+Adhering to a blueprint and test specifications ensures that candidates are measured on similar content across different test forms of the exam.
 All exam test forms are constructed by selecting OSCE cases/stations to best represent NAC test specifications.

-Table 1 outlines the test specifications for the NAC exam and provides a summary of the required content and skills to be assessed in a test form, including clinical competencies, systems, disciplines, and patient age groups.
+Table 1 outlines the test specifications for the NAC Examination and provides a summary of the required content and skills to be assessed in a test form, including clinical competencies, systems, disciplines, and patient age groups.
 An additional constraint of gender is also included to ensure the proportional distribution of patient gender across stations.

-Table 1: Test specifications for October 2021 NAC Examination
+Table 1.
+Test specifications for 2022 NAC Examination

-DISCIPLINE Recommended stations, No. SYSTEM Recommended stations, No.
+Discipline Recommended stations, No. System Recommended stations, No.

 Medicine 2-4 Respiratory ≥ 1

 Surgery 2-4 Cardiovascular ≥ 1

 Psychiatry 1-2 Gastrointestinal ≥ 1

-OB/GYN ^a 1-2 Musculoskeletal
+OB/GYN 1-2 Musculoskeletal

 Pediatrics 1-2 Genitourinary 2-3

 Geriatric medicine 1-2 Endocrine 2-3

 Urgent care 1 Neurologic

-^a OB/GYN: Obstetrics and G ynecology Mental health
+Mental health

-Reproductive Health 2-3
+Reproductive health 2-3

 Multisystem

-CLINICAL COMPETENCY Recommended stations, No. AGE ^b Recommended stations, No.
+Clinical competency Recommended stations, No. Age ^a Recommended stations, No.

-History taking 6-7 0-2 mo (newborn)
+History-taking 6-7 0-2 mo (newborn)

 Physical examination 1 2-23 mo (infant)

-Combined history and physical examination 2-3 2-5 yr (preschool child) 1-2
+Combined history and physical examination 2-3 2-5 y (preschool child) 1-2

-Communication skills ≥ 6 6-12 yr (child)
+Communication skills ≥ 6 6-12 y (child)

-Diagnosis ≥ 3 13-17 yr (adolescent) 1-2
+Diagnosis ≥ 3 13-17 y (adolescent) 1-2

-Data interpretation ≥ 3 18-44 yr (young adult) 4 5
+Data interpretation ≥ 3 18-44 y (young adult) A E

-Investigations ≥ 3 45-64 yr (adult) 4-5
+Investigations ≥ 3 45-64 y (adult) 4-5

-Management ^c ≥ 3 ≥ 65 yr (older adult) 2-3
+Management ^b ≥ 3 ≥ 65 y (older adult) 2-3

-GENDER d
+Gender ^c

-Of 10 stations, no more to be male or female han 60% should
+Of 10 stations, no more than 60% she be male or female